openmc-dev/openmc/docs/source/releasenotes/notes_0.5.0.rst

 - Added 'events' score that returns number of events that scored to a tally.
 - Restructured tally filter implementation and user input.
-- Source convergence acceleration via CMFD (implemented with PETSC).
+- Source convergence acceleration via CMFD (implemented with PETSc).
 - Ability to read source files in parallel when number of particles is greater than that number of source sites.
 - Cone surface types.